GoogleCloudPlatform/python-docs-samples/appengine/standard/migration/taskqueue/pull-counter/README.md

 ## Running locally

-When running locally, you can use the [Google Cloud SDK](https://cloud.google.com/sdk) to provide authentication to use Google Cloud APIs:
+When running locally, you can use the [Google Cloud SDK](https://cloud.google.com/sdk) to provide authentication to use Google Cloud APIs.
+Initialize the SDK for local commands if not already done.

     $ gcloud init